soenkekluth/enhanced-scroll/README.md

-# ScrollEvents
+# EnhancedScroll
 ### performant custom scroll events and custom scroll propertys

-ScrollEvents gives you custom scroll events like scroll:start, scroll:progress and scroll:end for better event / action handling the events are triggered only in animation frames for the most performant way of default DOM manipulation.
+EnhancedScroll gives you custom scroll events like scroll:start, scroll:progress and scroll:end for better event / action handling the events are triggered only in animation frames for the most performant way of default DOM manipulation.

 further more it adds special propertys to the scroll state :